 The app can also switch easily between multiple accounts and push notifications to your device to alert you of new comments.
 For Squarespace users who like to write their posts on the go, this app is a prayer answered, and best of all it's free.
-If you haven't already, grab the app from the market using the widget below.
 Read More

 Lookout Mobile Security, developers of Lookout Security & Antivirus (more commonly known as Lookout) look to stand out in the lineup of Android Security apps, offering a great set of security features that not only find (and control) your phone once it is lost, but protect against apps and web pages that seek to harm your phone from the inside.

 At a Glance:

 At first blush Lookout already seems impressive.
 A quick look at its page in the Android market reveals that it is “the #1 Security & Antivirus App for Android,” and that it falls into the “10 million to 50 million downloads” category, meaning the developers must be doing something right.
 Read More